 Miguel Morgado, who oversees lending to the Western Balkans at the European Investment Bank, said the lender had so far provided 200 million euros to encourage investment in Serbia.

-“We are working on a new potential investment that should improve internet access in schools and thus make education more modern and creative,” Morgado said.
+“We are working on a new potential investment that should improve internet access in schools and thus make education more modern and creative,” Morgado told Reuters.

 Last year the Serbian government also made more university places available in tech-related subjects and invested around 70 million euros in technical infrastructure needed to nurture start-ups, including free workspace for young firms.